milantimotijevic/algorithms/Readme.md

 O (n log n).
 Stable complexity.

 QUICK SORT -
-Choose a pivot (preferably middle element), then start iterating from both sides.
-Compare each element with the pivot.
-Swap them when needed (if left is greater or right is less than the pivot).
-Once the pointers collide, partition the array and call quicksort on the resulting arrays.
+Choose a pivot (preferably middle element), then start iterating from the left.
+Move the pointer (incr left index) until you come to an element that is greater than the pivot.
+Freeze the pointer there.
+Do the inverse from the right side - move the pointer (decr right index) until you come to an element that is less than the pivot.
+Swap right and left.
+Keep doing this until the pointers collide, then divide the array at the collision point (pivot) and call quicksort on the resulting arrays.
+Keep doing this until the array gets sorted (recursion).
 O (n log n) average
 O (n square) worst - if the pivot is always the smallest element in the array.